 GCCC is committed to protecting students from harm that may be connected with the school environment and also recognizes its responsibility to cooperate with law enforcement and public child welfare agencies.
-While GCCC believes these agencies should conduct their investigations off school property if possible, investigations can take place at school in emergency situations or if the violation being investigated occurred on school property.
+While GCCC believes these agencies should conduct their investigations off school property, if possible, investigations can take place at school in emergency situations or if the violation being investigated occurred on school property.

-Before students are questioned as witnesses or suspects in an alleged criminal violation, the building administrator will attempt to contact a Family member prior to questioning and shall remain in the room during questioning.
+Before students are questioned as witnesses or suspects in an alleged criminal violation, the building administrator will attempt to contact a Family member prior to questioning and shall remain in the room during questioning if a parent is not present.

 If a student is questioned as the subject of alleged child abuse or neglect, the building administrator will attempt to contact a Family member prior to questioning, and s/he (or a designated guidance counselor) will remain in the room during questioning.
-If the agency investigating the alleged child abuse or neglect suspects the Family member is the perpetrator, neither Family member will be contacted prior to questioning, but the building administrator (or a designated guidance counselor) will remain in the room during questioning.
-If law enforcement or children's services agency removes a student from school, the building administrator will notify a Family member.
+If the agency investigating the alleged child abuse or neglect suspects the Family member being contacted is the possible offender, the Family member will not be contacted prior to questioning, but the building administrator (or a designated guidance counselor) will remain in the room during any questioning.
+Family will be appropriately notified by the schools, law enforcement or children services as soon as possible.
+If law enforcement or children's services removes a student from school, the building administrator will notify a Family member.